 - They will use open questions and ensure they do not put words into the child's mouth.

 - They may empathise with and comfort the child but will not agree to keep secret what they have disclosed.

-- Tell the child that they will have to telll someone else in school i.e, Mrs Duncan, Mrs Archer, Mrs Dannan or Mrs Gibson and uploaded to CPOMS as soon as possible.
+- Tell the child that they will have to tell someone else in school i.e, Mrs Duncan, Mrs John, Mrs Haddy, Mrs Morgan or Mrs Dannan and the conversation is uploaded to CPOMS as soon as possible.

 All staff are mindful of:

 - Physical injuries: Whilst young children may commonly have minor injuries, certain injuries will raise concerns that these have been caused deliberately.

 - Appearance: The manner in which a child is dressed or groomed may give cause for concern that their basic physical and emotional needs are not being met

 What Will Happen After the DSL is Informed?

 - The DSL or DDSL will discuss your concerns with you and make a record of them.
 No further action may be taken at this time.
 The record will be kept on file by the DSL in case future concerns arise.